 We’ll be adding more images to this page, so please keep checking back.
 We’d also be interested in any photographs (or other documents) you might have of Brimington and Tapton – please

-Unless credited all images are from the local history group’s collection.
+Unless credited all images are from the local history group’s collection or from our members.

 We have chosen the illustrations on our

 home page to represent Brimington and Tapton.
 To start our gallery, we’ll take a look at these pictures (1 – 7) and explain why they are included.